Romarionijim/PlaywrightProject/README.md

   * The infra was developed on the DemoBlaze Website in the page object model design pattern

   * as part of the project I wrote end to end tests, executed all tests, recieved reports, analyzed results

+  * for reporting I used allure to recieve well desgiend and structured reports